Who doesn’t love stuff for free?

 Read the supplementary materials for the book, Using Excel for Business Analysis, a Guide to Financial Modelling Fundamentals.
 This page contains documents to supplement the information in the book, including additional instructions, materials, downloads, and models.

 For a free preview of the newly updated Introduction to Financial Modelling in Excel course, see this section on Excel Versions, which is just one of six videos in the Financial Modelling Introduction Module.
-This segment includes free Excel template downloads, links, PDF transcript and 15 minute video.
+When you enrol in this course, this segment includes free Excel template downloads, links, PDF transcript and 15 minute video.
 In this informative video we explore the major differences between different versions of Excel, and learn critical skills for working with those using different versions.
 Whether you are using Excel 2013, 2010, 2007 or Excel for Mac, your modelling will be impacted by the changes and differences in functionality between versions.

 Check out this free video preview of Scenario analysis methods.
 In three and a half minutes, we will take you on a tour of the basics of the many different technical methods of scenario analysis available in Excel, all at varying degrees of ease and complexity.